MichaelDrogalis/voluble/README.md

 > :warning: **Voluble is now deprecated, see http://shadowtraffic.io**
 >
 > I've unfortunately run out of time to maintain this open-source connector.
-In its place, I've launched a commercial offering so that I can sustainably provide a similar service.
+In its place, I've launched an improved commercial offering so that I can sustainably provide a similar service.
 Thanks for understanding!

 [![CircleCI](https://circleci.com/gh/MichaelDrogalis/voluble.svg?style=svg)](https://circleci.com/gh/MichaelDrogalis/voluble)